Special reports

 The most recent assessment indicated that Agency A is consistently conforming in the twelve specified elements of better practice regarding procurement, contract and project management.

-b) ensuring a strong conflict of interest framework is in place (including requiring declarations where consensual personal relationships exist between employees) and that employees and suppliers understand their obligations to identify, declare and manage conflicts of interest (and that conflicts of interest are avoided where possible)
+2. Ensuring a strong conflict of interest framework is in place (including requiring declarations where consensual personal relationships exist between employees) and that employees and suppliers understand their obligations to identify, declare and manage conflicts of interest (and that conflicts of interest are avoided where possible)

 Agency A's Conflict of Interest Policy has been comprehensively reviewed to ensure it is reflective of best practice and includes the following stipulations: